Return to garywimmer.com

 Dedicated to Jerry Lynn Williams 1948-2005

-Jerry Lynn Williams, the songwriter/vocalist extraordinaire, and I were friends as teenagers, and as young musicians we played together a lot in 1964 and 1965.
-We were both lead guitarists, but unlike me, Jerry was an exceptional singer, and he became one of the music industry’s most prolific and successful songwriters.
-His death on November 25, 2005 and Bill Bentley’s article in the Austin Chronicle brought to mind some interesting moments Jerry and I shared as young musicians in Ft.
+My name is Gary L. Wimmer.
+Songwriter/vocalist extraordinaire Jerry Lynn Williams and I were teenage friends, and as young musicians we played together a lot in 1964 and 1965.
+We were both lead guitarists, but unlike me, Jerry was an exceptional singer - Hear Jerry sing A WHITER SHADE OF PALE.
+He was recognized within the music industry as one of the greatest R&B/Soul singers in the world, and became one of the industry’s most prolific and successful songwriters.
+His death on November 25, 2005, brought to mind some of the crazy times Jerry and I shared as young musicians in Ft.
 Worth, Texas.

-Jerry was a very interesting character with a blend of contrasting qualities.
-He was blunt and forceful, yet warmhearted and sensitive; close and personal, yet distant; highly talented, clever and demanding, yet smooth as glass; wild and crazy, yet graceful and in control.
-He was a free-spirited, independent and extremely confident artist with a captivating personality, but he was also a loner with an insatiable desire to connect with people.
+Jerry was a highly talented, intense character with an interesting blend of contrasting qualities.
+He was blunt and forceful, yet warmhearted and sensitive; close and personal, yet distant and cold; clever and demanding, yet smooth as glass; wild and frustrating, yet graceful and in control.
+He was a free-spirited, independent and extremely confident artist with a captivating personality, but he was also a loner with an insatiable desire to connect with people, often because he could also push them to their limit.
+Like me, he was a Scorpio and an extremist in every way - the good, the bad, and the ugly.
+And he was a unique, eccentric, and beautiful human being.

 I realized what a great singer he was the first time we got together with some fellow teenage musicians to form a band.
 We were trying to work out different parts on ‘So Fine,’ an old R&B hit with four-part harmonies.
-Jerry looked dissatisfied with what the rest of us were singing, and he wasn’t singing much, just humming to himself... and smirking.
-As the rest of us struggled to stay on key, he backed away from the microphone and sat down.
+Jerry was not impressed by how the rest of us were singing, and he wasn’t singing much, just humming to himself... and smirking.
+As we struggled to stay on key, he backed away from the microphone and sat down.

 “What part do you want?”
 I asked him.